Precision-Induced Irreversibility in non-Hermitian systems: Why PIR is Fundamentally Non-Hermitian

 \section{Why PIR is Fundamentally Non-Hermitian}

-Precision-Induced Irreversibility requires three ingredients: \emph{amplification}, \emph{non-normality}, and \emph{finite precision}.
+Precision-Induced Irreversibility requires three ingredients: \emph{amplification}, mode mixing (which is warranted by \emph{non-normality}), and \emph{finite precision}.
 Two condition numbers characterize the first two: $\kappa(U)$, the propagator condition number, measures amplification (how much the evolution stretches some directions relative to others); $\kappa(V)$, the eigenvector condition number, measures non-normality (how non-orthogonal the eigenvectors are).
-This section explains why \emph{both} are necessary, and why non-normality is the key factor that separates unavoidably irreversible dynamics from those where reversibility can be maintained.
+This section explains why \emph{both} are necessary, and why non-normality is a generic factor that separates unavoidably irreversible dynamics from those where reversibility can be maintained.